chaseruskin/legoHDL/ROADMAP.md

 __Completed__
+- [-] see if improvements can be made to "set settings" code (config command)
+- [x] rewrite how config command deletes (maybe use del command with flags?) -> uses "del" command w/ flags
+- [x] provide meaningful feedback if a desired version for release is invalid (what's the next possible version?)
+- [x] improve list by adding an option to search (legohdl list util.m, legohdl list gfx, legohdl list .j)
 - [x] rename "cap" functions to "block"
 - [x] investigate using "work." on one instance in a library when in a different block using that other block
 - [x] test using in-line external package calls within another package in a project (within package body)